MakeItHackin/L33TBadge/README.md

 ## INSTRUCTIONS:
 Download the attached PDF for instructions.
 Please watch YouTube video tutorial.
+Soldering supplies and equipment will be available in the Hardware Hacking Village.

 ## INSERTING BOARD INTO THE DC31 BADGE:
 ![alt text](https://raw.githubusercontent.com/MakeItHackin/L33TBadge/main/images/how%20to%20insert%20-%20leet%20badge.jpg)